API integration

 • phoneNumber: 19 characters.

-Required Parameters
+Required parameters

 userName

 A user identifier.
 It must be a unique value assigned to a user by a client platform.
-It serves to distinguish one user from another and is employed by Tirreno to recognize individual users.
+It serves to distinguish one user from another and is employed by tirreno to recognize individual users.

 emailAddress